 Don’t just take our word for it.
 Here are four handy facts to tell the story of the problem:

-• Non-recyclables vs. wishcycling: A recent study from Biffa in the UK revealed that non-recyclables played a far bigger part in contaminating recycling bins than stuff put in the wrong bin.
-The aliens were responsible for almost double the contamination levels than the lost.
+- Non-recyclables vs. wishcycling: A recent study from Biffa in the UK says that non-recyclables are responsible for almost double the recycling contamination than the stuff that’s put in the wrong bin (10.4% vs. 6.5%).

 Why does wishcycling happen?